farminf/empatica/empatica-backEnd/README.md

 - lat and lon: are Latitude and Longitude
 - app_id: is just a unique 5 digit ID representing app id
 - downloaded: is epoch timestamp

+### Country

+As soon as new data posted to API, service will call GEO online API for finding the country based on the coordinates and save the country for each data point too.